amirahaile/ts-jest/docs/user/config/babelConfig.md

 title: Babel Config option
 ---

 `ts-jest` by default does **NOT** use Babel.
-But you may want to use it, especially if your code rely on Babel plugins to make some transformations. `ts-jest` can call the BabelJest processor once TypeScript has transformed the source into JavaScript.
+But you may want to use it, especially if your code rely on Babel plugins to make some transformations. `ts-jest` can call the BabelJest processor once TypeScript has stripped the type annotations from the source code.

 The option is `babelConfig` and it works pretty much as the `tsConfig` option, except that it is disabled by default.
 Here is the possible values it can take: